 Table of Contents

 As parents and caregivers you are the most important role models and source of guidance for your children.
+Until the age of 18, at least, you are responsible for their well being.
 This parents’ guide to internet pornography will help you feel confident enough to have those challenging conversations.
 Learn about the mental health effects of porn, the physical impact, and pornography’s side effects.
 This knowledge will let you protect your children from a range of harms that have been identified by health professionals and by thousands of former users.
 We include a section on sexting and the legal implications for you and your child.

 Overview of Porn Risks

 A pornography habit has the potential to cause the following side effects: